1.1.4 Resources

 Resources are container images that contain three executables.
 Each executable is run by a different type of step within a pipeline:

-• /opt/resource/check - implicitly run when a job contains a get step.
+- implicitly run when a job contains a get step.
 Should return the latest version from the external system or object.
-Its responsibility is to find new versions.
+Its responsibility is to find new versions./opt/resource/in

-• /opt/resource/in - run in a get step. in is given a specific version (generated by a check or put step) and retrieves the files representing that version from the external system or object.
+step) and retrieves the files representing that version from the external system or object./opt/resource/out

 That's a high-level overview of the resource interface.
 Next, we will learn how to add resources to a pipeline.